crewAIInc/crewAI/docs/core-concepts/Tasks.md

 ---
-title: crewAI Tasks
+title: CrewAI Tasks
-description: Detailed guide on managing and creating tasks within the crewAI framework, reflecting the latest codebase updates.
+description: Detailed guide on managing and creating tasks within the CrewAI framework, reflecting the latest codebase updates.
 ---

 ## Overview of a Task
 !!! note "What is a Task?"
-    In the crewAI framework, tasks are specific assignments completed by agents.
+    In the CrewAI framework, tasks are specific assignments completed by agents.
 They provide all necessary details for execution, such as a description, the agent responsible, required tools, and more, facilitating a wide range of action complexities.

-Tasks within crewAI can be collaborative, requiring multiple agents to work together.
+Tasks within CrewAI can be collaborative, requiring multiple agents to work together.
 This is managed through the task properties and orchestrated by the Crew's process, enhancing teamwork and efficiency.

 ## Task Attributes